Pumpkin Chia Seed Pudding Recipe

-This Pumpkin Chia Seed Pudding is a healthy breakfast dish that will remind you of all the amazing flavors of a pumpkin spice latte.
-Make this delicious no-cook breakfast using my easy recipe (gluten-free, refined sugar-free, and can be made vegan).
+This Pumpkin Chia Seed Pudding is a delicious breakfast dish that evokes the amazing flavors of a pumpkin spice latte.
+Create this delicious no-cook breakfast using my easy recipe (gluten-free, refined sugar-free, and vegan-friendly).

-You can also try my Pumpkin Spice Granola or Pumpkin Pie Smoothie for a healthy breakfast.
+You can also try my Pumpkin Spice Granola or Pumpkin Pie Spice Smoothie for a yummy breakfast.

 About Pumpkin Chia Pudding

-Pumpkin Chia Seed Pudding is a healthy and delicious breakfast or dessert recipe made using real pumpkin, milk, chia seeds, and pumpkin pie spice.
+Pumpkin Chia Seed Pudding is a delicious breakfast or dessert recipe made using real pumpkin, milk, chia seeds, and pumpkin pie spice.

-It is gluten-free, refined sugar-free, nut-free, and can be made vegan or dairy-free as well.
+It is gluten-free, refined sugar-free, nut-free, and can be made vegan or dairy-free.

-The recipe to make this Pumpkin Spice Latte Chia Pudding is inspired by my Pumpkin Chai Latte recipe.
-Serve it for a healthy fall or Thanksgiving breakfast, snack, or dessert.
+The recipe to make this Pumpkin Spice Latte Chia Pudding is inspired by my Pumpkin Spice Chai Tea Latte recipe.
+Serve it for a fall or Thanksgiving breakfast, snack, or dessert.

-You can meal prep it too.
-Double or triple the recipe and transfer in individual covered mason jars (glass jars) and refrigerate for up to 4-5 days.
-Just grab one jar and you can have it on the go.
+You can meal prep it, too.
+Double or triple the recipe, transfer it to individual covered mason jars (glass jars), and refrigerate it for 4-5 days.
+Simply grab one jar, and you can take it with you on the go.

 Ingredients

-This recipe comes together using a few simple ingredients that are available at any grocery store.
+This recipe combines a few simple ingredients available at any grocery store.

-You can replace pumpkin puree with butternut squash or sweet potato puree too.
+You can replace pumpkin puree with butternut squash or sweet potato puree.

-Milk – I like to use whole milk (full-fat milk) to make this pudding as it makes it super creamy.
-However, you can use skim, low-fat or plant-based milk (non-dairy milk) too.
+Milk – I like to use whole milk (full-fat milk) to make this pudding, as it makes it super creamy.
+However, you can also use skim, low-fat, or plant-based milk (non-dairy milk).

 Maple Syrup – Sweeten the pudding with maple syrup.
 You can also use honey, coconut sugar, or agave nectar.